 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company manages liquidity risk by monitoring maturities of financial commitments and maintaining adequate cash reserves and available borrowing facilities to meet these commitments as they come due.
-As at December 31, 2016, the Company had working capital deficit of \$3,095,124 (December 31, 2015 - \$3,606,059).
+As at December 31, 2017, the Company had working capital deficit of \$3,492,608 (December 31, 2016 - \$3,095,124).
 All of the Company's financial liabilities have contractual maturities of less than 30 days other than certain related party loans which are due on demand.
 The Company is seeking additional capital to meet its current and ongoing commitments.
-As of December 31, 2016, the Company was cash flow negative.
 The Company's ongoing viability is dependent on obtaining planning consent for the development of an underground mine at Omagh and securing sufficient financing to fund ongoing operational activity and the development of the underground mine.
 Refer to note 23.